SPbSAT/cirbo/README.md

 export of unwanted objects (e.g. export of imported objects).
 5. Import of "all" objects (`from x import *`) must not be used.

+## Formatters

+`black`, `docformatter` and `usort` are available in poetry environment and can be used to format code during development.

+All of them can be run at once using:

+`python ./tools/formatter.py`

 ## Tests

 Tests are written and executed using `pytest`.